 Array ( [0] => Array ( [banner_image] => Array ( [ID] => 218 [id] => 218 [title] => Inner Banner [filename] => inner-banner-scaled.jpg [filesize] => 627178 [url] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-scaled.jpg [link] => https://www.copthorneprep.co.uk/sampler-page/inner-banner/ [alt] => [author] => 2 [description] => [caption] => [name] => inner-banner [status] => inherit [uploaded_to] => 217 [date] => 2022-10-13 07:21:16 [modified] => 2024-11-05 14:38:42 [menu_order] => 0 [mime_type] => image/jpeg [type] => image [subtype] => jpeg [icon] => https://www.copthorneprep.co.uk/wp-includes/images/media/default.png [width] => 2048 [height] => 1363 [sizes] => Array ( [thumbnail] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-150x150.jpg [thumbnail-width] => 150 [thumbnail-height] => 150 [medium] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-300x200.jpg [medium-width] => 300 [medium-height] => 200 [medium_large] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-768x511.jpg [medium_large-width] => 768 [medium_large-height] => 511 [large] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-1024x682.jpg [large-width] => 1024 [large-height] => 682 [1536x1536] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-1536x1022.jpg [1536x1536-width] => 1536 [1536x1536-height] => 1022 [2048x2048] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-2048x1363.jpg [2048x2048-width] => 2048 [2048x2048-height] => 1363 [small-thumbnail] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-150x150.jpg [small-thumbnail-width] => 150 [small-thumbnail-height] => 150 [medium-thumbnail] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-300x300.jpg [medium-thumbnail-width] => 300 [medium-thumbnail-height] => 300 [large-thumbnail] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-768x768.jpg [large-thumbnail-width] => 768 [large-thumbnail-height] => 768 [landscape] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-1024x768.jpg [landscape-width] => 1024 [landscape-height] => 768 [portrait] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-768x1024.jpg [portrait-width] => 768 [portrait-height] => 1024 [page-banner] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-1560x686.jpg [page-banner-width] => 1560 [page-banner-height] => 686 [home-banner] => https://www.copthorneprep.co.uk/wp-content/uploads/2022/10/inner-banner-1560x875.jpg [home-banner-width] => 1560 [home-banner-height] => 875 ) ) ) )

-Part of our outdoor learning ensures that we instil a sense of responsibility in the children for their environment and sustainability, discussing how we look after the natural world around us and discussing aspects like recycling, use of plastics, saving energy, collecting water, etc. The children will explore nature, learning about trees, follow the seasons, understand plant growth, explore minibeasts and find the biggest puddle to jump in (weather dependent of course)!
+A big part of outdoor learning is instilling a sense of responsibility for the environment and sustainability, discussing how we look after the natural world around us through recycling, use of plastics, saving energy, collecting water, etc. Your child will explore nature, learn about trees, follow the seasons, understand plant growth, explore minibeasts and find big puddles to jump in.

 Frequently asked questions